Dr. Thomas A Swift Nature Program

 • Thermal socks made from wool or smart wool (leave them at school to wear in rain boots)

-• Fleece top with a zipper or thin down packable coat (or a wool sweater that is too big and felted in the dryer!
+• Fleece top with a zipper or thin, down-filled, packable coat (or a wool sweater that is too big and felted in the dryer!
 You can find them in the second hand shops)

 • Fleece or wool toque